surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-PSSession.md

 specified instance IDs.

 The instance ID is a GUID that uniquely identifies a session on a local or remote computer.
-The **InstanceID** is unique, even when you have multiple sessions running in PowerShell.
+The **InstanceId** is unique, even when you have multiple sessions running in PowerShell.

-The instance ID of a session is stored in the **InstanceID** property of the session.
+The instance ID of a session is stored in the **InstanceId** property of the session.

 ```yaml
 Type: System.Guid[]